peteroupc/classic-wallpaper/uielements.md

 Any copyright to this page is released to the Public Domain.
 In case this is not possible, this page is also licensed under the [Unlicense](https://unlicense.org).

 [^1]: The VGA palette has 16 colors, each of which is one of the following: light gray, that is, (192, 192, 192); or each color component is 0 or 255; or each color component is 0 or 128.
-Windows CE also supports icons with colors limited to the four gray tones of the VGA palette (namely, black, white, light gray, and dark gray or (128, 128, 128)).
+Windows CE also supports icons with colors limited to the four gray tones of the VGA palette (namely, black or (0,0,0), white or (255,255,255), light gray, and dark gray or (128, 128, 128)).

 [^2]:  In this case, if the button is a toolbar button with a thin border, the button face involved in the mixed-value appearance is surrounded by an additional 1-pixel thick edge drawn in the button face color.